RJWadley/stylelint-no-unsupported-browser-features/README.md

 * `browsers`: optional.
 Accepts an array of browsers you want to support.
 For example `['> 1%', 'Last 2 versions']`.
 See [browserslist](https://github.com/ai/browserslist) for documentation.
 * `ignore`: optional.
 Accepts an array of features to ignore.
 For example: `['rem', 'css-table']`.
 Feature names can be found in the error messages.
+* `ignorePartialSupport`: optional.
+A boolean to turn off warnings for partially supported features.

 So for example, in a `.stylelintrc`: